 There are two likely reasons for your referral.
 One is that you feel the client needs special treatment or you want to work collaboratively on the case.
-Another is that you are referring the individual because you will be on a missionary trip to Kenya, and your practice will be closed for several years.
+Another is that you are referring the individual because you will be on a missionary trip to Kenya, and your practice will closed for several years.
 The client needs further, on-going or specialized treatment, hence the reason for your referral.

-- 1. The letter is to be about an actual client whose name and identity is diguised. - 2.
-The client should be someone the student has treated long enough to write a complete letter.
-Preferably, it is a client you have seen for several sessions who wants to continue therapy. - 3.
-The letter should introduce the client to the new therapist and provide for continuity of care - 4.
+- 1. The letter is to be about an actual client whose name and identity is masked. - 2.
+You have to actually know and have treated the client sufficiently well enough to write a complete letter - 3.
+Preferably, it is a client you have seen for several sessions who is moving to a distant city and wants to continue therapy - 4.
+The letter is to introduce the client to the new therapist and provide for continuity of care - 5.
 The letter should follow the same outline as given for verbal presentations; or if that outline will not work in this situation, at the beginning of the letter explain the order of the material to the reader. - a.
 The letter should be two to three pages in length - b.
 Date the letter as of the date you last visited the client - c.
 The letter should be in a formal business format. - 6.
 Care should be taken to correctly present your diagnostic understanding of the case dynamics, your assessment to include DSM Multiaxial determinations, treatment and history.